 Learn more about our victories.

-Our staff is comprised of dedicated organizers, policy researchers, communications experts and administrative staff with education in the liberal arts and sciences.
-We have experience developing political strategies, running on-the-ground campaigns, and speaking as experts to decision-makers and the media to meet our goals to protect consumers and people around the world from threats to our food and water.
+We have experience developing winning political strategies, running successful on-the-ground campaigns, and speaking as experts to decision-makers and the media to meet our goals to protect people around the world from threats to our food and water.
 Read our staff bios.

 Food & Water Watch doesn’t take corporate money.
 That independence means we can take bold action to protect our food, water and climate.
 Our fights and our victories are powered by the generous donations of people like you.
 Together, we fight like we live here.
 Learn how you can become a supporter.

 We are proud to have earned a Gold Seal of Transparency.